-The Community Partnership Grants Evaluation Committee will annually review the evaluation criteria and allocation of points assigned.
-The Committee will evaluate the applications and provide a funding recommendation to the City Commission.
-Applicants shall be notified of the Committee's recommendation by the deadline provided for in the timeline.

-The Human Services Department will prepare the recommendations through an agenda item to be presented to the City Commission for approval no later than the first meeting in September.
+The Community Partnership Grants Committee will annually review and provide recommendations on the evaluation criteria and allocation of points assigned to each category.
+The Committee will evaluate and provide a funding recommendation to the City Commission.
+The Human Services Department will prepare the agenda item to be presented to the City Commission no later than the first meeting in September.